Contact Us (323) 433-9967

 To mitigate the costs associated with defending against employment lawsuits, you should engage an employment lawyer as soon as you can.
 This way, you have an early and clear assessment of the case.

-It is also helpful to sometimes consider an early resolution.
+It is also helpful to consider an early resolution sometimes.
 Sometimes, it is always best to settle out of court.
 This way, you do not have to deal with the costs associated with employment lawsuits.

 As an employer, you should also consider investing in Employment Practices Liability Insurance (EPLI).
 It covers a business against claims by employees that their legal rights as employees of the company have been violated.
 While there are premiums and deductibles to consider, EPLI can provide valuable financial protection against the cost of lawsuits.